mevdschee/php-crud-api/README.md

 - "ajaxOnly.excludeMethods": The methods that do not require AJAX ("OPTIONS,GET")
 - "ajaxOnly.headerName": The name of the required header ("X-Requested-With")
 - "ajaxOnly.headerValue": The value of the required header ("XMLHttpRequest")
+- "dbAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
+- "dbAuth.usersTable": The table that is used to store the users in ("users")
+- "dbAuth.usernameColumn": The users table column that holds usernames ("username")
+- "dbAuth.passwordColumn": The users table column that holds passwords ("password")
+- "dbAuth.returnedColumns": The columns returned on successful login, empty means 'all' ("")
 - "jwtAuth.mode": Set to "optional" if you want to allow anonymous access ("required")
 - "jwtAuth.header": Name of the header containing the JWT token ("X-Authorization")
 - "jwtAuth.leeway": The acceptable number of seconds of clock skew ("5")